GEM-benchmark/NL-Augmenter/transformations/disability_transformation/README.md

 This transformation uses several different online sources for compilation of a list of offensive terms and their alternatives.
 All the sources are referenced below.
 [1]

 ## What tasks does it intend to benefit?

 This transformation would benefit all tasks which intend to generate datasets with more respectful versions of terms involving people with disabilities, resulting in less offensive datasets.

 ## What are the limitations of this transformation?

-The transformation may generate some nonsensical outputs as it does not consider the context of some cases.
+The transformation may generate some nonsensical outputs as it does not consider the context of some input sentences.

 ## References: